RSFT functors for strong cobordisms and applications: Introduction

 \subsection{Higher genera and other generalizations}

-In \cite{MR2284049}, Gay asked the question that, under the equivalence relation defined by the existence of strong cobordisms in both directions, whether there is an equivalence class of contact $3$-manifolds beyond $[\emptyset]$ and $[(S^3,\xi_{\mathrm{ot}})]$, where $\xi_{\mathrm{ot}}$ is an overtwisted contact structure.
+In \cite{MR2284049}, Gay asked if, under the equivalence relation defined by the existence of strong cobordisms in both directions, there is an equivalence class of contact $3$-manifolds beyond $[\emptyset]$ and $[(S^3,\xi_{\mathrm{ot}})]$, where $\xi_{\mathrm{ot}}$ is an overtwisted contact structure.
 This question is equivalent to whether there is a contact $3$-manifold that is not strongly fillable and has no strong cobordism to an overtwisted manifold.
 The same question was also asked by Wendl \cite[Question 1]{MR3128981}.
-The answer is affirmative by contact manifolds with non-vanishing Heegaard-Floer/monopole-Floer/ECH contact invariant that are not strongly fillable \cite{MR2087073}.
-This follows from the fact that the vanishing of contact invariant is preserved under strong cobordisms by \cite{MR4127085} (in monopole-Floer) and \cite{hutchings} (in ECH).
+It was answered in the affirmative by the existence of contact manifolds with non-vanishing Heegaard-Floer/monopole-Floer/ECH contact invariants that are not strongly fillable \cite{MR2087073}.
+This follows from the fact that the vanishing of contact invariants is preserved under strong cobordisms by \cite{MR4127085} (in monopole-Floer) and \cite{hutchings} (in ECH).